prachimittal23/prachimittal23/README.md

 - 🔭 Shipping an LLM integration project at ATD
 - 🌱 Learning more about MCP servers, agentic workflows, and modern AI engineering patterns
 - 💬 Open to chatting about cloud engineering, AI engineering, or fintech infrastructure
-- 📍 Charlotte, NC · Planning to relocate to Seattle
+- 📍 Charlotte, NC · Willing to relocate anywhere in the United States

 ---